Mojo2015/PythonFun/Readme.txt

 Usually the readme will have notes and information on how to compile the program, but for now just pull it and run the simple programs through IDLE.

 ***For anybody wanting to test these programs***
+As of now none of these programs have been compiled into working programs, they must be run through a python interpreter.

 1. https://www.python.org/downloads/ -- Download and install Python 3.4.2
 2. Run the installer with all settings default